 There's also the online option.
 Online high schools are becoming more popular these days; they basically entail getting curriculum from an online source and turning assignments in remotely.
 Typically, there are lectures or discussions to attend via chat or video conference.

 In some cases, you may want to think about the GED, which is primarily intended for students no longer enrolled in high school who have not earned their high school diplomas, though there are other circumstances where the GED might make the best sense.
+You can learn more about the GED and how to get a GED online through other articles on our blog.

 Don't you mostly just want to wear that funny hat, though?